Japanese black bear: Since 2000

 In Japan, it had long been customary to cull large numbers of Japanese black bears in spring in order to prevent bark-stripping in plantation forests of Japanese cedar and cypress, and the population declined sharply by the 1980s.
 Following voluntary restrictions and local bans on bear hunting introduced in western Japan in the late 1980s, similar measures were adopted elsewhere, leading to a nationwide decrease in hunting pressure.
 In 2000, the Ministry of the Environment formulated a management manual aimed at restoring populations of both the Japanese black bear and the brown bear, establishing explicit upper limits on annual capture rates; this manual has since undergone several revisions.
 As a result of these conservation measures, the Japanese black bear population began to recover.
 Between 2012 and 2023 alone, the population tripled, reaching approximately 44,000 individuals.
 Consequently, bear intrusions into human settlements increased markedly, and when combined with brown bear incidents in Hokkaidō, the number of people killed or injured by bears reached an unprecedented 218 in 2023.

-In 2024, the Ministry of the Environment announced a shift from a conservation-focused approach to a population-control management policy that relies on regulated hunting.
-By 2025, Japanese black bears were appearing in settled areas with even greater frequency, and fatalities reached a record high, with Iwate and Akita Prefectures reporting particularly large numbers of casualties.
-The rapid increase in bear populations and their growing presence near human settlements have been attributed not only to the earlier shift toward conservation policies, but also to declining and aging rural populations, which have reduced hunter numbers and led to the depopulation of mountain villages, causing bears to become less wary of humans and expand their range into inhabited areas.
-Additionally, a severe failure of acorn production in 2025 drove bears to enter settlements in search of food.
-To address the shortage of hunters, the government deployed Self-Defense Forces personnel to provide logistical support, such as assisting with the installation of box traps, and granted police officers the authority to discharge firearms at bears and to kill them when necessary.
+In 2024, the Ministry of the Environment announced a shift from a conservation-focused approach to a population control management policy that relies on regulated hunting.

+In late 2025, Japanese black bears were appearing in settled areas with even greater frequency, and bear attack fatalities reached a record high, with Iwate and Akita Prefectures reporting particularly large numbers of casualties.
+The rapid increase in bear populations and their growing presence near human settlements have been attributed not only to the earlier shift toward conservation policies, but also to declining and aging rural populations, which led to the depopulation of mountain villages and reduced number of available hunters, causing bears to become less wary of humans and expand their range into inhabited areas.
+Additionally, a severe failure of acorn yield in 2025 drove bears to enter settlements in foraging of food in preparation for hibernation.
+To address the shortage of hunters, the government deployed Self-Defense Forces personnel to provide logistical support, such as assisting with the installation of box traps, and granted police officers the authority to discharge firearms and kill bears when necessary.
+In fiscal year 2025, there were 232 casualties caused by the Japanese black bear, including 11 fatalities, marking a record high.
+By contrast, the larger and potentially more dangerous brown bear was responsible for six casualties, including two fatalities.
+The increase in urban bears may be linked to a decline in Japan's rural population.
+Bears become accustomed to seemingly abandoned human settlements and satoyama, and thus often stray slightly further into populated towns and cities.